 The Master of Arts in Education: Teaching is a combined program of the Departments of Advanced Studies in Education and Teacher Education.
 This combined program applies credential courses toward the master's degree.
-All required credential courses should be completed prior to taking advanced master's courses; however, students may take EDUC 504, EDUC 505, EDUC 509, EDUC 572, and EDUC 573 prior to completing their credential coursework.
-The adviser for the master's portion of the program is Susan Warren.
-Ph.D.
+All required credential courses should be completed prior to taking advanced master's courses; however, students may take EDUC 504, EDUC 505, EDUC 509, EDUC 572, and EDUC 573 prior to completing their credential coursework with permission from the program director.
+The director of the master's portion of the program is Susan Warren, Ph.D.